 While the Aztecs and the Incas built empires that extended control over vast regions of pre-Columbian America, Colombia was settled by a number of smaller groups of peoples such as the Tayronas and the Muiscas.
 Just before the arrival of the Spaniards, the area was characterized by communities of people who crafted a fantastic abundance of South America’s finest goldwork.
-A dramatic change however would soon change the course of Colombian history.
+A dramatic change, however, would soon change the course of Colombian history

 .
 Gold-craving Spaniards soon heard intriguing tales of a city of gold somewhere tucked away within Colombia’s interior, stories which inspired the legend of El dorado.
 They searched for this place with obsessive zeal, and eventually encountered the Muiscas, who ritualistically tossed gold offerings into the waters of the Gautavita Lagoon.

 Today, many Colombian towns continue displaying colonial architecture, where cobbled roads and whitewashed buildings invite visitors to explore the country’s intriguing past.
-Cartagena de Indias’ heavily fortified, pirate-proof walled old town earned World Heritage Site accreditation, as did the historic center of Santa Cruz de Mompox.
+Cartagena de Indias’ heavily fortified, the pirate-proof walled old town earned World Heritage Site accreditation, as did the historic center of Santa Cruz de Mompox.

 Take a look at the following articles to learn more about the history of Colombia.